KL Divergence of Two Beta Distributions

 Subjective Logic

 A lot of the inspiration for this post came from this Opinion Visualization Demo, created by Gaëtan Bouguier.
-This demo visualizes the correspondance between opinions in Audun Jøsang's Subjective Logic framework, and beta distributions.
+This demo visualizes the correspondence between opinions in Audun Jøsang's Subjective Logic framework, and beta distributions.
 In my post, I used precision as one of the parameters for the beta distribution, where precision is the inverse of the variance of the beta.
 Given the two usual parameters \(\alpha\) and \(\beta\), the precision is given:

 In a subjective logic opinion, the distribution is parameterized by uncertainty.
 Using equation 3.11 of Jøsang's book Subjective Logic (2016), if we assume an uninformative prior, then \(W\) (the prior mass) is 2.